Wimbledon 2018 Results: Winners, Scores, Stats from Monday's Singles Bracket

 UPSET.
 What a win for Tatjana Maria.
 The 30yo won her 1st title in Mallorca, now knocks out No.5 Elina Svitolina 76 46 61 to move into 2R.
 Make that FOUR winning moms on Day 1 @Wimbledon: Serena Williams Victoria Azarenka Tatjana Maria Evgeniya Rodina #Wimbledon

-The most high-profile mother is Williams who ensured it was a successful return to Wimbledon after maternity leave as she beat Holland's Rus in straight sets on Court One.
+The most high-profile mother is Serena Williams, who ensured it was a successful return to Wimbledon after maternity leave, as she beat the Netherlands' Rus in straight sets on Court One.

-The American made the perfect start as she converted her first break point to move into a 2-0 lead, but her opponent hit back which made for a tight first set.
+The American made the perfect start as she converted her first break point to move into a 2-0 lead, but her opponent hit back, which made for a tight first set.

 Williams appeared frustrated at times but managed to take an opportunity to break again at 6-5 and take the first set.